Strafing (video games): Bunnyhopping

 Bunnyhopping is an advanced movement method used in some first-person shooter games which relies on exploiting movement mechanics by combining strafing and jumping.
 For instance, in games utilising the Quake or GoldSrc game engines or their derivatives, bunnyhopping is a technique which leverages strafe-jumping, allowing for a player to accelerate beyond the intended maximum movement speed and quickly change direction while in mid-air.
 Similarly, jumping on sloped surfaces while strafing into them to gain speed can also be called bunnyhopping in games such as The Elder Scrolls Online, Portal 2 and a few other first-person-shooter games.
 Overall, bunnyhopping is a technical exploit allowing the player to move faster or more nimbly than normal.

-The earliest (and most advanced) method of bunnyhopping that utilized strafing controls exists in Quake, the Quake III Arena mod Challenge ProMode Arena, and their derivatives such as Warsow and Xonotic; Half-Life (version 1.1.0.8, released in 2001, introduced a speed cap limiting the effectiveness of bunnyhopping) and many of its mods and sibling games such as Team Fortress Classic, Team Fortress 2, Dystopia, the Counter-Strike series, Natural Selection, Painkiller, Dark Messiah of Might and Magic, Kingpin: Life of Crime, Titanfall 2, and Apex Legends.
+The earliest method of bunnyhopping that utilized strafing controls exists in Quake, the Quake III Arena mod Challenge ProMode Arena, and their derivatives such as Warsow and Xonotic; Half-Life (version 1.1.0.8, released in 2001, introduced a speed cap limiting the effectiveness of bunnyhopping) and many of its mods and sibling games such as Team Fortress Classic, Team Fortress 2, Dystopia, the Counter-Strike series, Natural Selection, Painkiller, Dark Messiah of Might and Magic, Kingpin: Life of Crime, Titanfall 2, and Apex Legends.